 Want to turn this pineapple banana smoothie into a meal?
 I love adding in a scoop of natural almond butter, for a hint of nuttiness + a load of healthy fat.

 If you want a protein boost without any change in flavor, then try a clean, plant based option.
-My completely plant based, organic Protein Smoothie Boost is a quality way to add protein to any smoothie you make.
+My completely plant-based, organic protein powder recipe is a quality way to add protein to any smoothie you make.
 It gives your smoothie 10 extra grams of protein + healthy fat, without changing the flavor!
 That means this pineapple banana smoothie goes from 4.2 grams of protein to 14.2 grams, #kaleyeah!

 Pineapples are a sweet, tropical ingredient found in many of my smoothie recommendations for beginners.
 They are flavorful and bright, as well as loved by many.
 If you’re looking for more pineapple smoothie options, then I’ve got some great recipes for you!